CopperEgg/apidocs/revealmetrics/metricgroups.md

 #### Required parameters:
 * You must include a metric group "name" string and an array of metrics.

-* Each Metric hash must contain 3 key-value pairs: type, name and unit.
+* Each Metric hash must contain 3 key-value pairs: type, name, and unit.
 You can optionally specify a label.

 #### Optional parameters: